 However, if noise is excessive or as a result of unreasonable behaviour, we may be able to assist in certain cases.
 Officers can assess whether the noise is a statutory nuisance and what action can be taken.

 Before you report a noise problem to us, you may wish to try and approach your neighbour, who may not be aware that they are causing a problem (see below).

-- DIY activities
+- DIY activities at unreasonable hours

 - Commercial or industrial processes